ericlingit/fastai-notes/lesson03/lesson3v3_video_notes03_head_pose.md

 ├── io_sample.cpp
 └── readme.txt

+24 directories, 26 files
+```

 Each numbered directory from `01` to `24` is a different person.
 Each directory has the fames of a video.

-24 directories, 26 files
-```

-1:34:40 Preprocessing as speicified in the readme (not related to deep learning).
+1:34:40 Required preprocessing as speicified in the readme (not related to deep learning).

 1:35:27 We're trying to figure out the coordinates of the center of the face: an x,y pair.